 The first European ever to lay eyes on Lake Victoria was so in awe of this second largest freshwater lake in the world that he named it after Queen Victoria in 1858.
 This was John Hanning Speke and now you can also go and see the Lake, so check out our collection of the glamorous hotels and accommodation on the shores of Lake Victoria, then book your safari to Africa with the Kenya holiday experts – reviews and great rates for the best lodges here.

-When you arrive, see the network of waterways between trading towns and villages along the shores of the Lake.
-Lake Victoria is hemmed in by gently rolling, verdant green hills that dip down into the deep blue waters of the Lake.
+When you arrive, see the network of waterways between trading towns and villages along the shores of the lovely Lake Victoria, hemmed in by gently rolling, verdant green hills that dip down into the deep blue waters of the Lake.
 Explore the region’s scenic beauty, in spectacular contrast to the yellow brown plains and semi desert savanna surrounding it.

 If you are looking for an off the beaten track destination, with very few tourists, then head down to this fishing mecca.
-It is unfortunately not possible to swim in these bilharzia-infested waters but other adventures await you.
+It is unfortunately not possible to swim in these bilharzia-infested waters, but other adventures await you.
 Stay in exclusive accommodation on either Mfangano or Rusinga Islands.
 Rusingais renowned as the site of Mary Leakey’s discovery of a skull of Proconsul Africanus, which can be seen in the Kenya National Museum.

 We love the choice of things to do at Lake Victoria, in the many small towns, villages and venues along the great lake’s shores.
 Choose one of these fun activities:

 Pack up the entire family for a safari holiday to Kenya that they will never forget.
 Intrepid journeys into Africa introduce your kids to the biggest classroom in the world, nature!
 Game viewing, nature walks, river cruises and camping under the stars are all part of a safari adventure your family will talk about for years down the line!